hmatuschek/countdown/README.md

 # Install

 Windows and MacOS X binaries can be obtained from the [releases](https://github.com/hmatuschek/countdown/releases) page.
-Binary packages for Ubutnu are available at my [PPA](https://launchpad.net/~hmatuschek/+archive/ubuntu/ppa).
+Binary packages for Ubutnu are available at my [PPA](https://launchpad.net/~hmatuschek/+archive/ubuntu/ppa)(personal package archive).
 You can add this repository to your list of package sources to receive automatic updates on new releases of the software.

 To add the PPA simply call
 ```